On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 The investigation of the interplay between selection and skewed offspring distributions is biologically highly relevant as well as mathematically intriguing.
 Skewed offspring distributions are believed to be common especially among marine populations and to play ``a major role in shaping marine biodiversity'' \cite{HedgecockPudovkin2011}, p.
 971. Furthermore, also for rapidly adapting populations as well as for populations subject to seasonal reproduction cycles it has been argued that multiple merger coalescents provide a reasonable null-model for the genealogy of the population, see e.g. \cite{NH13} and \cite{CGSW22}.
 Empirical evidence for the relevance of multiple merger coalescents has been found in genomic data from various species, e.g.\ \emph{Atlantic cod} \cite{AKHE23}, \emph{Japanese sardine} \cite{NNY16}, \emph{Mycobacterium tuberculosis} \cite{MGF20} and \emph{Influenza} \cite{SL12}.

-Neutral population models with such genealogies have been intensively studied, see e.g. \cite{BBCEMSW05}, \cite{HM13}, \cite{HM22}, \cite{S03}, \cite{KW21, Freund21, BB21}.
+Neutral population models with such genealogies have been intensively studied, see e.g.\ \cite{BBCEMSW05}, \cite{HM13}, \cite{HM22}, \cite{S03}, \cite{KW21, Freund21, BB21}.
 Models that investigate the joint effect of selection and skewed offspring distributions have been analysed by various authors.
 One of the first models in this context was proposed and investigated, in particular with respect to duality, by Etheridge, Griffiths and Taylor in \cite{EGT10}.
 Foucard \cite{F13}, Griffiths \cite{G14} as well as Bah and Pardoux \cite{BP15} consider $\Lambda$-Wright-Fisher models and $\Lambda$-lookdown models, respectively.
-The derive criteria for which fixation of the wildtype allele and beneficial allele, respectively, is possible.
+They derive criteria for which fixation of the wildtype allele and of the advantageous allele, respectively, is possible.
 In \cite{CHV23} Cordero, Hummel and V\'{e}chambre study a class of $\Lambda$-Wright–Fisher processes with frequency-dependent and environmental selection.
 They show that in this class of models fixation of one type is not always sure, but coexistence of both types is possible.

 In \cite{GKP23} a general population model is analysed, in which individuals can reproduce neutrally and selectively according to skewed offspring distributions.
 In particular, the authors derive a semi-explicit formula for the fixation probability of a beneficial allele.
 Birkner, Dahmer and Eldon consider in \cite{BDE23+} a related population model with selection and skewed offspring distribution evolving in discrete generations.
 It is a weighted version of the reproduction model in \cite{S03}, which involves free production of juveniles followed by population size regulation via (weighted) sampling without replacement from the juvenile pool.
 They arrive at the same asymptotic formula for the fixation probability as we do (with a constant specific to their model).
+See also Section~\ref{Related work} below for more discussion.